david-cedric-tan/Secure-WebChatApp/README.md

 ```
 If it is not like this just force make file named ".env" under project root and just put above line into the file and save it

+By this initial setting, the database is empty, thus, to login and use the functionalities, it requires to register user and send friend request to do the 1 on 1 chatting.

 ## Getting Started